 I also have an interest in working with trauma and have received post qualifying training in this area.

-I qualified in 2012 with a Masters Degree (with merit) in Integrative Counselling.
+I qualified in 2012 with a Masters Degree in Integrative Counselling.

 Post Qualification Training